dcapape/minecraft-launcher/README.md

 - For advanced features (mod management, version downloads, etc.), consider using official launchers or more complete alternatives
 - Minecraft must be properly installed with all dependencies
 - Some edge cases in version JSONs may not be fully supported

+## Continuous Integration / Releases

+This project uses GitHub Actions to automatically build the executable when:
+- Code is pushed to `main` or `master` branch
+- A new release is created on GitHub

+### Creating a Release

+1. **Create a new release on GitHub:**
+   - Go to the "Releases" section of the repository
+   - Click "Draft a new release"
+   - Create a new tag (e.g., `v1.0.0`)
+   - Add release notes describing the changes
+   - Click "Publish release"

+2. **GitHub Actions will automatically:**
+   - Build the Windows executable
+   - Create a ZIP archive
+   - Attach both files to the release
+   - Make the release available for download

+### Downloading Pre-built Executables

+You can download the latest executable from the [Releases](https://github.com/dcapape/minecraft-launcher/releases) page:
+- `MinecraftLauncher.exe` - Standalone executable
+- `MinecraftLauncher-<version>-windows.zip` - ZIP archive containing the executable

+No installation required - just download and run!

 ## Contributing